mikecann/clouds-and-edges/README.md

 To properly explore the space I implemented a simple multiplayer game based on the popular [Dots and Boxes](https://en.wikipedia.org/wiki/Dots_and_Boxes) which I call "Clouds & Edges".

+There is a small Miro whiteboard here that highlights some of the important parts: https://miro.com/app/board/o9J_lq_d2nE=/

 ## What it looks like

 [INSERT VIDEO LINK HERE]